Getting to Know the Servicemembers Civil Relief Act (SCRA)

 - Judicial Relief.
 If you are on active duty and it prevents you from attending a scheduled court appearance, SCRA allows you to request the postponement of civil court and civil administrative proceedings—including actions involving bankruptcy, divorce, or foreclosure—for at least 90 days.
 Note that this protection does not apply to criminal proceedings.
 In addition, if a court enters a default judgment against you because you failed to appear in court to defend a lawsuit or other action, you can request that the matter be re-opened and the default judgment set aside.
 The provisions that relate to judicial relief can be especially complicated, so be sure to consult with legal counsel at your nearest Armed Forces Legal Assistance Office regarding any civil court actions against you or you and your dependents.

 - Protection against evictions.
-If you rent your home or apartment and the rent does not exceed a certain amount (which in 2014 was $3,217.81 per month), then your landlord cannot evict you or your dependents while you are serving on active duty without first obtaining a court order.
+If you rent your home or apartment and the rent does not exceed a certain amount, then your landlord cannot evict you or your dependents while you are serving on active duty without first obtaining a court order.
 In addition, you can request that the court delay the execution of an order to evict you or your dependents for 90 days—but, unlike the stay of other judicial proceedings, the court will have the ability to decide whether to postpone eviction and, if so, for how long.
 The rent threshold typically changes each year to reflect inflation and any rise in housing costs.

 - Ability to terminate property leases.
 You generally can get out of or terminate without penalty any residential and business property leases that began before your active-duty assignment.
 You also can terminate a lease you signed during active duty in the event of a change in your permanent duty station or if a new deployment will last more than 90 days.
 You must provide written notification of cancellation to your landlord—verbal notice is not enough.